nebaughman/DriveUp/README.md

 Use `--help` to see options.
 In brief:

 * The user's GPG public key file and recipient identifier (eg, email address) must be specified.
-* The local _root_ and _child_ path of your images must be given.
+* The local _root_ and _child_ path of your files must be given.
 The _child_ directory will be reproduced in the remote file store.

 There are a number of other options that can be set... _(kindly refer to the source code)_

-As each file is uploaded, statistics are shown, including the estimated remaining time for the current _batch_ (see `--upload-limit`) and full set of images.
+As each file is uploaded, statistics are shown, including the estimated remaining time for the current _batch_ (see `--upload-limit`) and full set of files.
 For example:

 ```text
 IMG_20180421_144942.jpg: 2.2 MB / 4s = 4.3 Mbps | Batch remaining: 7 (24.6 MB) @ 3.3 Mbps = 59s | Total remaining: 1667 (5663.5 MB) @ 3.3 Mbps = 3h49m37s